 First, let us start by setting a very simple fact straight.
 There are no requirements to shut down computers periodically, nor are there any “safety notices” warning against running computers for too long.

-As far as I personally know, I have never encountered computer manufacturers putting instructions such as “for every 12 hours of usage, you must shut down the computer for at least an hour”.
+As far as I personally know, I have never encountered computer manufacturers putting out instructions such as “for every 12 hours of usage, you must shut down the computer for at least an hour”.
 Modern computers are actually pretty robust and are made to run without shutting down.

 IS THERE A SAFETY TIME LIMIT?